stefandotl/Diploma-Thesis/Source Code/ReadMe.txt

 ####################################

 !Attention!
-This is not the full-version.
+This is not the full-version and therefore not working!
-Not all listed modules are available.
+This version is just an overview where not all listed modules are available.

 ####################################